ARMmbed/mbed-os-5-docs/docs/advanced/build_script.md

 * Installed [setuptools](https://pythonhosted.org/an_example_pypi_project/setuptools.html#installing-setuptools-and-easy-install).
 * Optionally, you can install [pip](https://pip.pypa.io/en/latest/installing.html), which is the PyPA recommended tool for installing Python packages from the command-line.

-mbed SDK in its repo root directory specifies `setup.py` file, which holds information about all packages that are dependencies for it.
+mbed OS in its repo root directory specifies `setup.py` file, which holds information about all packages that are dependencies for it.
 Installing all dependencies requires a few steps.

-First, clone the mbed SDK repo and go to the mbed SDK repo's directory:
+First, clone the mbed OS repo and go to the mbed OS repo's directory:
 ```
 $ git clone https://github.com/mbedmicro/mbed.git
 $ cd mbed
 ```

-Second, invoke `setup.py`, so `setuptools` can install mbed SDK's dependencies (external Python modules required by mbed SDK):
+Second, invoke `setup.py`, so `setuptools` can install mbed OS's dependencies (external Python modules required by mbed OS):
 ```
 $ python setup.py install
 ```